Curt Hennig: Legacy

 WWE aired a video tribute as well as words from friends and former co-workers Jerry Lawler and Jim Ross on Raw following the news of Hennig's death.
 TNA paid tribute to Hennig by displaying his wrestling singlet and a framed photo as he was employed by TNA at the time of his death.
 A tribute song about Hennig, "My Perfect Friend", was featured on the 2003 "Macho Man" Randy Savage album Be a Man.

 Other peers including Hulk Hogan, Ric Flair, Bret Hart, Shawn Michaels, and Kevin Nash have also commended Hennig's in-ring talents.
 During his WWE Hall of Fame speech, Bret Hart spoke highly of Hennig, stating: "Anytime I wrestled Curt was basically a night off", referring to Hennig's ability to wrestle well and safely in the ring.
 Hennig's widow, Leonice, signed a WWE Legends contract on her husband's behalf.

 Wade Boggs, who appeared in a vignette with Hennig and was a friend of his, inducted him into the WWE Hall of Fame on March 31, 2007.
 His wife, his four children, and his parents accepted the award on his behalf.
 On July 4, 2007, Hennig was posthumously inducted into the George Tragos/Lou Thesz Professional Wrestling Hall of Fame and Museum in Waterloo, Iowa.
 His father, who was inducted the prior year, represented him at the event.

 On September 9, 2008, WWE released a two-disc DVD set focused on Hennig titled The Life and Times of Mr. Perfect.
 Promotion for the video included Charlie Haas spoofing Hennig's memorable sports vignettes at a Dave & Buster's on Raw.
 Finding that he was incapable of performing those feats, Haas decided "there was only one Mr. Perfect."
 The week after the DVD's release, its first week possible, it went to number one on the Billboard Recreational Sports DVD sales list.

 Hennig was mentioned on Raw 1000 by his old friend Bret Hart, who acted as the guest ring announcer for the night's Intercontinental title match.
-Hart stated that one of his best moments was winning his first ever Intercontinental title from Hennig, and described him as "one of the greatest superstars that ever lived".
+Hart stated that one of his best moments was winning his first ever Intercontinental title from Hennig, and described him as "one of the greatest superstars who ever lived".

 Hennig's son Joe used the ring name Curtis Axel, representing his father's first name and his grandfather's nickname, respectively.
 He then went on to win the Intercontinental Championship in 2013 at Payback on Father's day, and he dedicated his victory to his father.
-This title win makes them the first, and only, father-son duo to hold the championship.
+The title win made them the first of three father-son duos to hold the championship, the second being Rikishi and Jey Uso and the third being Rey and Dominik Mysterio.

 Hennig was inducted into the Professional Wrestling Hall of Fame in Amsterdam, New York in 2015 by his son Joe.